Soumyaworks/Tribute-Page/README.md

 # Tribute-Page
-Tribute Page dedicated to the life and works of Bill Gates Link : https://codepen.io/soumyaworks/pen/qBONZBN
+Tribute Page dedicated to the life and works of Bill Gates.
+Link : https://codepen.io/soumyaworks/pen/qBONZBN